kuzudb/kuzu-docs/src/content/docs/cypher/expressions/recursive-rel-functions.md

 ### LENGTH

-Return the number of relationships (path length) in each item of a recursive relationship.
+Return the number of relationships (path length) in a recursive relationship.

 ```cypher
 MATCH p = (a:User)-[f:Follows*1..2]->(b:User)